benlau6/benlau6.github.io/src/content/notes/bayesian-statistics.md

 Yes, it would.
 But the prior assumptions act as a regularizer, which can be seen as a way to prevent overfitting.
 As a side note, since the regularization term from prior distributions, Bayesian estimators are intrinsically biased. [regularization](regularization.md#a-probabilistic-interpretation-of-regularization) [discussion](https://stats.stackexchange.com/questions/265094/is-it-true-that-bayesian-methods-dont-overfit)

+## How to compare Bayesian models?

+[Cross validation with LOO](https://users.aalto.fi/~ave/CV-FAQ.html), which is the golden method for Bayesian model comparison.
+It usually uses [elpd](https://users.aalto.fi/~ave/CV-FAQ.html#12_What_is_the_interpretation_of_ELPD__elpd_loo__elpd_diff), which is the expected log pointwise predictive density as loss function to compare models in general as it measures the goodness of the whole predictive distribution including tails.
+But developer from Stan also recommend to use application specific [utility and loss functions](https://users.aalto.fi/~ave/CV-FAQ.html#32_The_utility_or_loss) which can provide information whether the predictive accuracy is good enough in practice as compared to application expertise.
+It is possible that one model is better than others, but still not useful for practice. [ref](https://users.aalto.fi/~ave/CV-FAQ.html#11_Can_other_utility_or_loss_functions_be_used_than_log_predictive_density)

+Another method would be prior predictive checks and posterior predictive checks.
+PPCs are an excellent tool for revising models, simplifying or expanding the current model as one examines how well it fits the data. [ref](https://www.pymc.io/projects/docs/en/stable/learn/core_notebooks/posterior_predictive.html#comparison-between-ppc-and-other-model-evaluation-methods)

+## Credible intervals are not unique

+The generalization to disconnected or multivariate sets of credible interval is called credible region.
+Any given probability distribution has an infinite number of credible regions of probability $\alpha$, for example:

+- The shortest interval, sometimes called the highest density interval (HDI), is the interval which contains the required mass such that all points within the interval have a higher probability density than points outside the interval.
+This interval will necessarily include the median whenever $\alpha \geq 0.5$.
+Besides, when the distribution is unimodal, this interval will include the mode.
+It is the most common credible interval because unlike equal-tailed intervals that typically exclude 2.5% from each tail of the distribution and always include the median, the HDI is not equal-tailed and therefore always includes the mode(s) of posterior distributions.
+While this can be useful to better represent the credibility mass of a distribution. [why 89% hdi](https://easystats.github.io/bayestestR/reference/hdi.html#details) [another blog reasoning why 85% hdi](https://easystats.github.io/bayestestR/articles/credible_interval.html#vs--95-ci)
+- The smallest region, sometimes called the highest density region (HDR).
+For a multimodal distribution, this is not necessarily an interval as it can be disconnected.
+This region will always include the mode.
+- A quantile-based interval (QBI) is computed by taking the inter-quantile interval for some quantiles, which could lead to equal-tailed interval (ETI), lowest interval, or many other QBIs.

+## Why not Bayesian?

+There are things that will reduce out of sample performance, remembering that it is the gain over non-Bayesian methods that you should be judging against not absolute performance. [ref](https://www.reddit.com/r/statistics/comments/149xnr9/has_bayesian_methodology_worked_for_you_in_real/)

+The first should be obvious.
+Using a flat prior when real prior knowledge exists is a mistake.
+With a flat prior, you mostly just have reinvented maximum likelihood estimation without the benefits of Frequentist statistics.

+Bayesian decisions minimize the average loss from having garnered a nonrepresentative sample.
+The prior serves to contextualize the problem.
+Without that context, you may be better off with a Frequentist decision, which minimizes the maximum risk.

+The second is forgetting that Bayesian methods are generative and not sampling based.
+There are two consequences for that.
+The first is that it will be rare for a Bayesian solution to be the best fitting line.
+The second is that the best Bayesian model may not match the best Frequentist model.

+For example, if nature is generating a time series as an autoregressive of degree one variable, the best Bayesian model once the data set is large enough should be an AR(1) model.
+The best Frequentist model may be an ARIMA(1,2 2) model.

+Nonetheless, because the Bayesian likelihood is minimally sufficient for the parameters, it shouldn’t be outperformed out of sample over infinite repetition.

+The third is using a Bayesian model when what you really want to do is perform null hypothesis testing.
+The posterior and the results of null hypothesis tests are not substitutes for each other.
+They are doing different things.
+Null hypothesis tests tend to be more conservative.
+There are circumstances where that is valuable.

+Finally, Bayesian models are optimal models.
+You can make them optimally fragile or optimally robust.
+If you are not sure you have the true generating model but behave as if you do rather than doing model selection makes you more fragile.

+## Why Bayesian?

+Bayesian models center the actual generative model very transparently.
+This makes building and fitting bespoke models straightforward.
+This does of course require you to have a decent understanding of the generative process, but that can in fact happen.
+Domain experts may not be able to phrase things as such, but talking to them can inform a statistician as to the structure required and reasonable choices of distributions. [ref](https://www.reddit.com/r/AskStatistics/comments/st2son/how_are_bayesian_statistics_utilized_in_realworld/)

 ## Recommended Readings

 - [機器學習中的貝氏定理：生成模型 (Generative Model) 與判別模型 (Discriminative Model)](https://taweihuang.hpd.io/2017/03/21/mlbayes/)